 Unexplained cold spots have been felt in the aft Gun Turret and the engine room.

-Cold spots, with accompanying chills and hair standing up on end were all experienced by visitors in the berthing area, near the visitors’ entrance.
+Cold spots, with accompanying chills and hair standing up on end have all been experienced by visitors in the berthing area, near the visitors’ entrance.

-When looking into the refrigerator that held the three bodies of the sailors killed by the exploding shell in the turret of number one Gun Mount 53, the investigators found that their fully charged camera batteries suddenly were completely drained, which could’ve been a sign of spirits looking for energy to manifest.
+When looking into the refrigerator that held the three bodies of the sailors killed by the exploding shell, the investigators found that their fully charged camera batteries were suddenly completely drained, which could’ve been a sign of spirits looking for energy to manifest.

 Yes Indeed!
 At least one to three or more male entities are still on board, perhaps being the casualties of accidents, illnesses, or tragedies.
 Personal experiences have been reported, and hard evidence has been captured by several groups of paranormal investigators.

-In fact, the spirits who stay and visit The USS Turner Joy DDD51 Memorial Ship Museum have been somewhat been put to work, entertaining wanna-be ghost hunters who sign up for the Seattle Ghost Tours.
-The spirits feel less alone and lonesome, and perhaps want to help the living make some more money to support this fine museum ship, a place that they can’t quite leave behind.
+In fact, the spirits who stay and visit The USS Turner Joy have been put to work, entertaining aspiring ghost hunters who sign up for the Seattle Ghost Tours.
+The spirits feel less alone and lonesome, and perhaps want to help the living make more money to support the museum, a place that they can’t quite leave behind.

-Personal experiences have been reported, ever since The USS Turner Joy DDD51 became a memorial ship museum.
+Personal experiences have been reported, ever since The USS Turner Joy became a memorial ship museum.

 A lot of hard evidence has been captured by experienced, paranormal investigators.